Konotop Air Base

 Konotop (ICAO: UKBF) is an air base in Ukraine located 4 km west of Konotop.
 It is a training base.
 During the end of the Cold War years, it was home to 105 UAP (105th Aviation Training Regiment) flying 101 Aero L-39 training jets.

-Many helicopters and jet trainer are parked on a grassy area, appear to be unused.
+Many helicopters and jet trainers are parked on a grassy area, and appear unused.

 The base became a part of the territory taken in the 2022 Russian invasion of Ukraine.
 It is uncertain whether the base is in use, being approximately 25 km from the frontline.